jamf/NetSUS/docs/accounts.md

 # Accounts
-The following table lists the default credentials for all accounts associated with the NetBoot/SUS/LP server:
+The following table lists the default credentials for all accounts associated with the NetSUS server:

 Account  | Username | Password
 -------  | -------- | --------